michaelryap/responsive-images-tutorial/README.md

 Download the [ZIP file](https://github.com/michaelryap/responsive-images-tutorial/archive/master.zip) containing the images we’ll be using.

+Inspect the files within the folder labeled "img".

 **Step 2**

 Fire up Sublime Text and create a new HTML file.